OSU men's basketball: Another tough one for the Beavers, this time in Pullman

 Rand, limited in the first half by foul trouble, scored off an offensive rebound, hit a 3-pointer then dunked off a Glenn Taylor Jr. assist to tie the game at 49-all with 9:18 remaining.

-WSU came back with the next seven points, the last seven by Bamba, to regain control.
+WSU came back with the next seven points, the last three by Bamba, to regain control.

 OSU answered with a Lucas baseline jumper and a Calloo 3-pointer to get it back to two.
 But the Cougars used a 10-3 run over a two-minute stretch, going up 66-57 with 3:44 left, to put the pressure on the Beavers.